vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Monday 2026-09-07, I skipped all exercises in order to fit in a Trader Joe's trip in the early afternoon and meal prep later in the day.

+## 2026-09-08: skipped all exercises

+On Tuesday 2026-09-08, I skipped all exercises.
+This was due to a combination of complex tax work in the early afternoon, and some unexpected incoming day job tasks right when I had wrapped up and was getting ready to exercise.

+This is the third day in a row that I skipped all exercises, and reflects the outcome of a general pile-up of cyclic personal chores as well as several complicated high-intensity stream of work.
+It's important to not skip for the next few days.